crosstyan/stupid/README.md

 Long story short: we probably should have called it a plex instead of struct.
 (It sounds cooler, and is historically closer.)

+Well, it has other names: record, tuple (field name is replaced with position index), product type (in type theory).

+> trivia: algebraic data types (why product?)

 Anyway, here's a struct